 10 Healthy Reasons To Grow Lemon Balm

 - Heals minor wounds and skin disorders.
-To stop bacterial infections, heal minor cuts, acne and eczema, make a strong topical lemon balm tea.
+To stop bacterial infections, heal minor cuts, acne, and eczema, make a strong topical lemon balm tea.
 Directions: Place about 1/2 cup of freshly chopped lemon balm leaves into a glass jar.
 Cover with 1 cup of boiling water.
 Cover and allow steeping.
 Once the mixture has cooled, strain out the leaves.
-Saturate a cotton pad with the tea and dab onto skin to promote healing.
+Saturate a cotton pad with the tea and dab onto the skin to promote healing.
 If you don’t have a plant on hand, apply a drop of lemon balm essential oil or extract mixed with almond oil directly on the affected area of the skin.

 - Relieves pain and swelling of insect bites.
 When you get an insect bite or bee sting, reach for a lemon balm plant.
 To release the plant’s beneficial oil, crush or chew a leaf or two, and apply directly to the affected area to relieve pain and reduce swelling.
 No plant on hand?
 Apply a drop of lemon balm extract or essential oil mixed with almond oil directly on the bee sting.